About Our Community

 A CoC infraction by member(s) without any current disciplinary measures receives a warning with a minimum 6-month probation.
 The EC will document the discipline in the confidential EC forums and notify the member(s) of their infraction and probation length.
 The EC may add specific stipulations on a member related to their infraction and discipline.
 The warning will be removed after probation has expired.

 This first warning does not automatically remove the member(s) from a leadership position, but the EC reserves the right to exercise that option if the offense is deemed serious enough.
 If a member is removed from their leadership position due to a violation, they will be unable to run for any leadership position until probation has expired.
-The exception to this is if the offending member is on the Elder Council: they will be given a warning and be automatically removed from the Elder Council.Second Warning/Probation:
+The exception to this is if the offending member is the High Elder or on the Elder Council: they will be given a warning and be automatically removed from their respective position.Second Warning/Probation:

 A CoC infraction by member(s) already under a warning receives a second warning with, again, a minimum 6-month probation.
 The EC will document the discipline in the confidential EC forums and notify the member(s) of their infraction and extended probation.
 The EC may add specific stipulations on a member related to their infraction and discipline.
 The member(s) will be advised that any further infraction while under probation will result in their removal from the community.
 The warning will be removed after probation has expired.

 A second warning will automatically remove the member(s) from any leadership position, and they will be unable to run for any leadership position until probation has expired.Community Removal: